 A little-known stop along the way to the Grand Canyon from Cameron Trading Post is the Little Colorado River Gorge.
 A tribal park of the Navajo Nation, the stop offers an opportunity to enjoy scenic views of the gorge carved by the Little Colorado River, a tributary of the Colorado River.

-The gorge, like the canyons within the Grand Canyon, create a world of beauty and contrasts.
+The gorge, like the canyons within the Grand Canyon, creates a world of beauty and contrasts.
 The dark red colors of the rocks along the gorge reflect on the waters of the Little Colorado, which borrow the color most of the year.
 However, in the summer months, the water’s mineral content turns it a shade of robin’s-egg blue.

-Besides the stunning views of the gorge and the Little Colorado River, this stop also offers an opportunity to browse small shops and bead stands operated by the Navajo locals from nearby towns.
+Besides the stunning views of the gorge and the Little Colorado River, this stop also offers an opportunity to browse small shops and bead stands operated by Navajo locals from nearby towns.

 9. Grand Canyon National Park, South Rim

-The last stop is your main destination on this trip, the Grand Canyon National Park, namely its easternmost side, the Desert View Entrance.
+The last stop is your main destination on this trip, Grand Canyon National Park, namely its easternmost side, the Desert View Entrance.
 A stop at Desert View offers your first glimpse of the Grand Canyon and the Colorado River that carved through it way below millions of years ago.
-Walk up to the historic Desert View Watchtower, enjoy the Native American artwork on the walls, and the views of the canyon from its top level.
+You can discern unique formations inside the canyon, including several buttes, like Temple Butte and Lava Butte.

-Spend time in the Grand Canyon Village, visit or shop at the Hopi House, walk around the train depot, and dine at El Tovar restaurant, overlooking the canyon.
+Spend time in the Grand Canyon Village, visit or shop at the Hopi House, walk around the train depot, and dine at El Tovar restaurant overlooking the canyon.